HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/collecting_bananas/README.md

 # Collecting Bananas

-Inside this directory, an agent is trained to navigate (and collect bananas!) in a large, square world by using __Deep-Q-Learning__.
+In this subproject, an agent is trained collect bananas in a large, square world by using __Deep-Q-Learning__.
 <br>
 ![Trained Agent](https://video.udacity-data.com/topher/2018/June/5b1ab4b0_banana/banana.gif)